 Application Note (CAPP): The generation of audit records depends on having a correct date and time.
 The ST needs to specify the degree of accuracy that must be maintained in order to maintain useful information for audit records.

 Rationale (CAPP): This component supports the O.AUDITING objective by ensuring that accountability information is accurate.

 Application Note: The TOE uses a hardware timer to maintain its own time stamp.
 This hardware timer is protected from tampering by untrusted subjects.
 The start value for this timer may be set by the system administrator, but the system administrator may also start a program that uses an external trusted time source to set this initial value.

-5.1.6.5 Inter-TSF trusted channel (FTP\ITC.1)
+5.1.6.5 Inter-TSF trusted channel (FTP ITC.1)

-- FTP\ITC.1.1 The TSF shall provide a communication channel between itself and a remote trusted IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure. - FTP\ITC.1.2 The TSF shall permit the TSF or the remote trusted IT product to initiate communication via the trusted channel. - FTP\ITC.1.3The TSF shall initiate communication via the trusted channel for when the communication uses the SSH v2 or SSL v3 protocol offered as services by the TOE.
+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and a remote trusted modification or disclosure.

+IT product that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from communication via the trusted channel.

+FTP ITC.1.2 The TSF shall permit the TSF or the remote trusted IT product to initiate communication uses the SSH v2 or SSL v3 protocol offered as services by the TOE.

+FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for when the